How to snake a toilet with a hanger isn’t difficult, but it’s a short term solution to get by without any tools.

 - Diluted bleach or disinfectant

-Steps to Fixing a Clogged Toilet with a Hanger
+How to Make a Toilet Snake out of a Hanger

-- Unwind the hanger at the top where the two pieces are tightly wound together to make a decently long piece of wire
+Unwind the hanger at the top where the two pieces are tightly wound together to make a decently long piece of wire.
+Don’t straighten the hooked part of your hanger (this will grab the object or clog and help to remove it).

 - Insert the wrapped up part of your hanger into your toilet pipe